Warranty, Support, and How We Help After Delivery

 • A clear description of the issue

-• Photos or short videos, if needed
+• Photos or short videos if helpful

-We’ll review the information and help determine whether the issue may fall under:
+From there, we help determine whether the issue may fall under:

-• The manufacturer's warranty
+• The manufacturer warranty

 • An appliance or component warranty